Fozan-Talat/divvy-bikeshare-de-project/README.md

 ![](images/divvy_dashboard.PNG)

 ## Reproduce it yourself
+1. First fork this repo, and clone it to your local environment.
-1. Setup your Google Cloud environment
+2. Setup your Google Cloud environment
 - Create a [Google Cloud Platform project](https://console.cloud.google.com/cloud-resource-manager)
 - Configure Identity and Access Management (IAM) for the service account, giving it the following privileges: BigQuery Admin, Storage Admin and Storage Object Admin
 - Download the JSON credentials and save it, e.g. to `~/.gc/<credentials>`